Azure-Samples/java-microservices-aca-lab/install.md

    {: .note }
    > In case you are using a GitHub EMU account, it might be you are not able to fork a public repository.
 In that case, create a new repository with the same name, clone the original repository, add your new repository as a remote and push to this new remote.

-1. On your lab computer, in the Git Bash window, run the following commands to clone your fork of the spring-petclinic-microservices project to your workstation.
+1. On your lab computer, in the commandline window, run the following commands to clone your fork of the spring-petclinic-microservices project to your workstation.
 Make sure to replace `<your-github-account>` in the below command:

    ```bash
    mkdir workspaces